Children’s Occupational Therapy

 Below are some examples of the children and young people the Occupational Therapy Team work with:

-- Children who due to an acute episode of illness and/or injury, require therapy to facilitate discharge from hospital to their community (aged 0-18 years)
+- Children who, due to an acute episode of illness and/or injury, require therapy to facilitate discharge from hospital to their community (aged 0-18 years).
+Please contact an occupational therapist using the Hospital Discharge telephone line: 07817 824555.

 - Children who have physical functional difficulties as a result of acute or chronic illness or disability (aged 0-18 years)